Samuel-2626/django-search/article.md

     )
 ```

 From the code above we use the filter method to filter against the **_name_** or **_quote_** field, and we also use the `icontains django filter`.
-We could as well use other `django filter` like `startswith`.
+Therefore, the search result will only contain the word that can be found in either the name or the quote field (case insensitive).

 Add the code to your `views.py` under the quote app and navigate to the homepage to try it out.

 ![Quote Home Page](https://github.com/Samuel-2626/django-search/blob/main/images/search.png)

-## Stemming as well as ranking functionality

-We would be diving now into performing complex searches with PostgreSQL's full-text search feature.
+## Full-text Search

 __Full-text search__ allows us to perform complex search lookups, retrieving results by similarity, or by weighting terms based on how frequent they appear in the text or how important different fields are.

 They are useful when you start considering large blocks of text.

 With full-text searches, words such as “a”, “the”, “and” are ignored.
 They are known as __stop words__ .

+## Stemming as well as ranking functionality

 To use the `search` lookup `django.contrib.postgres` must added to your `INSTALLED_APPS`list.